onmyway133/awesome-online-earning/README.md

 - [Swagbucks](https://www.swagbucks.com/) Earn points when you shop at your favorite retailers, watch entertaining videos, search the web, answer surveys and find great deals
 - [Survey junkie](https://www.surveyjunkie.com/) Take surveys.
 Get PAID.
 - [Indox dollars](https://www.inboxdollars.com/) Earn Cash for Your Everyday Online Activities
+- [Survey savvy](https://www.surveysavvy.com/) Earn cash rewards simply by installing our SavvyConnect app on your computer, smartphone, and/or tablet.
+Get more with each device!
+- [Ysense](https://www.ysense.com/) ySense is a global online community with multiple earning options.
+Join now and start earning with paid online surveys, cash offers

+## Tech help

+- [Puls](https://puls.com/join) Pick and choose the jobs you want.
+We bring jobs to you and make it easy to coordinate your schedule, so you can focus on more important stuff
+- [Hello tech](https://www.hellotech.com/) A nationwide network of friendly techs.
+Each expert is hand-selected, background-checked and insured.

 ## Testing